 For more information on treating ankle injuries or to schedule an appointment, call Coastal Orthopedics at (843) 347-7222.

-As one of the longest established orthopedic practices in the Grand Strand area, the awarded experts at Coastal Orthopedics are leaders in orthopedic care.
+As one of the longest established orthopedic practices in the Grand Strand area, the awarded doctors at Coastal Orthopedics are experts in orthopedic care.
 The highly trained physicians are devoted to providing specialized care for nearly all bone, joint and muscle injuries and conditions of the body including: spine, shoulder and elbow, hand and wrist, hip and knee, and foot and ankle.
 In addition to providing compassionate care, the specialists are committed to helping patients return to their active lifestyles.
 Coastal Orthopedics proudly serves as the team physicians for Conway High School, Carolina Forest High School and Aynor High School.
 For more information regarding Coastal Orthopedics and its specialists, visit www.corthopedics.com.